dewgeek/bus_routes/readme.md

 * I have used Flask(API) , [Mongodb](http://www.mongodb.org/) {database}.
 It is hosted on [Mongolab](https://mongolab.com/welcome/).
 The basic version gave me enough freedom to use it for my database.

+* The database still does not have all entries yet, working on it :)